Wall Street Pummels Rackspace Technology Inc. (RXT) After Recent Earnings Report

-Rackspace Technology Inc. (NASDAQ:RXT) went down by -2.95% from its latest closing price compared to the recent 1-year high of $26.43.
-The company’s stock price has collected -7.99% of loss in the last five trading sessions.
-Press Release reported on 10/27/21 that Rackspace Technology Has Earned the Microsoft Azure Virtual Desktop Advanced Specialization
+Rackspace Technology Inc. (NASDAQ:RXT) went up by 6.47% from its latest closing price compared to the recent 1-year high of $26.43.
+The company’s stock price has collected 3.17% of gains in the last five trading sessions.
+Press Release reported 10 hours ago that Rackspace Technology Has Earned the Kubernetes on Microsoft Azure Advanced Specialization

 Is It Worth Investing in Rackspace Technology Inc. (NASDAQ :RXT) Right Now?